The funeral of General Trình Minh Thế and the Cao Đài badge debate

 Cao Dai The funeral 1955-01

-Caodaist soldiers of the Vietnamese National Army accompany the casket of General Trình Minh Thế during his funeral procession in Saigon, May 1955.
-Note the soldier in the centre of the picture who is wearing the later type Cao Đài breast badge along with the Vietnamese National Army general service beret badge.
+Cao Đài troops integrated into the Vietnamese National Army accompany the casket of General Trình Minh Thế during his funeral procession in Saigon, May 1955.
+Note the soldier in the centre of the picture who is wearing the newer type Cao Đài unit breast badge (see below).
 Photo: Harrison Forman LIFE Magazine.

 In June 1954, Ngô Đình Diệm had returned from exile to establish a new government in the South of Vietnam.
 He faced an uphill battle as he lacked control of the military and police forces and the civil system was still administered by French officials.
 He also encountered opposition from the French expatriate community who wanted to maintain France’s interests in South Vietnam and, not insignificantly, from the three major sects, the Cao Đài, the Hòa Hảo, who both fielded large sectarian armies, plus the Bình Xuyên an organised crime syndicate that controlled the National Police force.
 When Diệm returned to Vietnam in 1954 these three groups controlled approximately one third of South Vietnam and it was not until the Battle of Saigon in April 1955 when the Bình Xuyên were crushed that he was able to consolidate his grip on power.